HugoJusti/SG-vs-HK-Hackathon---Team-34-AGAK-LAEN/README.md

-The Complete READEME is in FINAL-bot
+The Complete READEME is in FINAL-bot / The README in FINAL-bot-V2 is WIP